-What a great question!
-Feline potty behavior varies between cats and problems may stem from health issues, environmental factors, or both.
-Veterinarians and behavior specialists look at the cat's physical and emotional health, as well as traits of instinct to help figure out what's going on and find solutions.
+Feline potty behavior varies between cats, and problems may stem from health issues, environmental factors, or both.
+Veterinarians and behavior specialists look at the cat's physical and emotional health, as well as traits of instinct, to help figure out what's going on and find solutions.
 Think of this as the H.I.S.S.
 Test, which stands for health, instinct, stress, and symptom solvers.

 Some felines prefer to have separate facilities for solids and liquids.
-Even though there may be more than enough room in the single litter box, Toby may prefer to have a fresh box for potty deposits.
+Even though there may be more than enough room in the single litter box, the cat may prefer to have a fresh box for potty deposits.

 The stress of losing a beloved family member can't be disregarded.
 Stress often affects the cat's emotional health.
-Even if Toby wasn't bonded to Dave's brother, he'll feel and react to YOUR mourning, as well as any change in routine.
+Even if the cat wasn't bonded to the lost family member in question, they'll feel and react to your mourning, as well as any change in routine.

 S=Symptom, Signs & Solutions

-I subscribe to an email list that many professional cat breeders frequent.
-Eliminating in the sink or bathtub actually is not at all uncommon!
-However, there is no definitive reason for the behavior, and a combination of factors vary from cat to cat.
+Eliminating in the sink or bathtub actually is not at all uncommon.
+There is, however, no definitive reason for the behavior, and a combination of factors vary from cat to cat.

 Front declawed cats sometimes develop aversions to digging in the litter.
-This may be a factor since Toby does not have his claws.
-I would suspect that porcelain feels nice and cool against paw pads, compared to gritty litter.
+Porcelain feels nice and cool against paw pads, compared to gritty litter.

-Also, the tub or sink cleaner may influence his preference.
+Also, the tub or sink cleaner may influence the preference.
 Cats often are attracted to the smell of bleach and like to eliminate on top of it.
-So a shiny clean surface that hints at bleach may be very inviting.
+A shiny clean surface that hints at bleach may be very inviting.

 Finally, there's a reason they call it copy-cat behavior.
-Do you ever allow Toby in the bathroom when you must use the facilities?
+Do you ever allow your cat in the bathroom when you must use the facilities?
 Cats often follow owners to the bathroom.
-It's not beyond the realm of possibilities that Toby tries to emulate his beloved owners, and the tub and sink don't have pesky water that would offend him if he happened to lose his balance while posing!
+It's not beyond the realm of possibilities that your cat tries to emulate you.